edwardarchaeology/edwardarchaeology.github.io/QGIS_Python.md

 ## Machine Learning with Geographic Data

-**Project description:** Geographic data is usually manipulated via GIS systems e.g. ArcGIS/QGIS.
+**Project description:** Geographic data is usually manipulated via GIS apps e.g. ArcGIS/QGIS.
 While these technologies provide a realtively user friendly GUI for visual manipulation of vectors, rasters, and images, analysis is limited to out of the box algorithms and methodologies.
 By moving GIS data into a pure programming environment we are able to use exponentially more investigatory tools including cutting edge machine learning techniques.
 Below is a brief overview of one of the studies I've conducted using ML for GIS applications.

 ### Presence Only Data and Archaeology